variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 625 8th Avenue

-The Academy of Natural Therapy will not being having a First Friday Event this week, but the current Artist at the ANT Gallery is Scott Chartier.
+The Academy of Natural Therapy presents the artwork of Tobias Mustang Lee Moreno and Deirdre Myers.

 ### ART MAN DO.
 Studio and Keynote Coffee